 Incident Review #1—Strep Throat

-A 17-year-old staff member comes to the health lodge with a sore throat.
+A 17-year-old staff member reports a sore throat.
 He works in the dining hall.
 He says that his throat has been hurting for about a day but is much worse this morning.
 He is sent to urgent care where he tests positive for strep and receives a prescription for penicillin.
 The Scout returns to camp and, at the recommendation of urgent care, he remains in isolation for 24 hours after starting penicillin.
 The Scout is told that he may return to work if there are no other symptoms after 24 hours.

-- Strep throat commonly spreads by person-to-person transmission.
+- Strep throat commonly spreads person-to-person.
 Although possible, strep throat rarely spreads via food.